smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dcat:keyword
         type: Property
     landingPage:
-      description: 'This property refers to a web page that provides access to the Dataset, its Distributions and/or additional information.
+      description: 'Property.
+Model:''dcat:landingPage''.
+This property refers to a web page that provides access to the Dataset, its Distributions and/or additional information.
 It is intended to point to a landing page at the original data provider, not to a page on a site of a third party, such as an aggregator.'
       items:
         format: uri
         type: string